 Pet ID collar tags are the first form of pet identification that usually comes to mind.
-Personalized pet ID tags are available at most pet stores and a variety of websites.
+Tags are available at most pet stores and a variety of websites.
 The most important piece of information is your phone number.
 A dog or cat found with just that one piece of information will most likely be quickly returned.

 An address can also be very useful especially if your pet hasn’t wandered too far from your neighborhood.
 Some owners forego including the address on the pet ID tag either because it takes up too much space on the tag or for privacy reasons.
 Ultimately, you need to do what is best for you, but in recovering lost animals more information is better than less.